-This command allows you to navigate to the following destinations: types, symbols, files, recent files, actions, tool windows, run configurations, and preferences.
+Use this command to navigate to the following destinations: types, symbols, files, recent files, textual occurrences, actions, tool windows, run configurations, preferences, Git branches, commits, tags, messages, and so on.
 The list of suggestions appears as soon as you invoke this feature and initially includes your recent files.

 Press Shift twice.

 Click in the upper-right corner of the Rider window.

 In the Search Everywhere list that appears, start typing the item name.
 As you type, the list of items narrows down, suggesting names that match the entered substring.